likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 git push origin main
 ```

-- ⬜ See that?
+- ✅ See that?
 The moment I pushed to Git, the GitOps operator detected the change and is now terminating the old pod and creating a new one.
 This is GitOps in real-time!

 > **PAUSE RECORDING - Resume when new pod is Running and Ready**

-- ⬜ Perfect!
-The new pod is up and running with v2.0.0.
+- ✅ Perfect!
+After a couple of minutes the new pod is up and running.

 ### 6️⃣ Verification

-- ⬜ Let's verify the upgrade worked:
+- ✅ Let's verify the upgrade worked by looking at the logs inside the pod.

 ```bash
 kubectl logs -n foundry-system $(kubectl get pod -n foundry-system -l app.kubernetes.io/component=foundry -o jsonpath='{.items[0].metadata.name}') | grep -E "(Registry:|Repository:|Tag:)" | grep -v "UserAgent"
 ```

-- ⬜ Perfect - we're now running v2.0.0!
+- ✅ Perfect!
+We can see that we are now running v2.0.0 of the Llama model!

-- ⬜ And let's test it in Open WebUI to confirm the new model is working...
+- ✅ And let's test it by switching back to Open WebUI to confirm the new model is working.

-- ⬜ Now let me show you something really cool - let's see the GPU in action.
+- ✅ Now let me show you something really cool - I want to show you the GPU in action.

-- ⬜ I have a side-by-side layout here: Open WebUI on the left, and on the right, I'm SSH'd into our Kubernetes node running btop to monitor the GPU.
+- ✅ I have a side-by-side layout here: Open WebUI on the left, and on the right, I'm SSH'd into our Kubernetes node running btop to monitor the GPU workload.

-- ⬜ I'll start by submitting a prompt: **"Give me ideas for AI research"**...
-Watch what happens to the GPU usage in btop...
-And look, Open WebUI is auto-suggesting follow-up questions - I can click those as well.
+- ✅ I'll start by submitting a prompt to the model, asking it to **"Give me ideas for AI research"** and quickly send a couple follow-up prompts.
+This will generate a bit of load on the GPU.

+- ✅ Watch closely what happens to the GPU usage in btop.

-- ⬜ See that?
+- ✅ See that?
 The GPU usage spikes immediately!
 This shows our model is actually leveraging the GPU acceleration.

 ### 7️⃣ Closing

 > **Show closing slide with architecture diagram**

-- ⬜ And that's it!
-We just demonstrated a complete GitOps workflow for upgrading an AI model on Kubernetes.
-The key takeaway here is that we never touched the cluster directly - we just pushed a new artifact to the registry and updated Git.
+- ✅ And that's it!
+We just demonstrated a complete GitOps workflow for upgrading Foundry Local AI model on Arc-enabled Kubernetes.

+- ✅ The key takeaway here is that we never touched the cluster directly - we just pushed a new artifact to the registry and updated Git.
 GitOps handled the entire deployment automatically.

-- ⬜ This same pattern works for any model upgrade, rollback, or configuration change.
+- ✅ This same pattern works for any model upgrade, rollback, or configuration change.
 Git is the single source of truth, and the cluster converges to match it.

-- ⬜ Thanks for watching!
+- ✅ Thanks for watching!